Resource governance for machine learning in SQL Server

 For a good introduction to terminology and general concepts, see Resource Governor Resource Pool.

-If you are new to Resource Governor, see this topic for a quick walkthrough of how to modify the instance default resources and create a new external resource pool: How To: Create a Resource Pool for R
+If you are new to Resource Governor, see this topic for a quick walkthrough of how to modify the instance default resources and create a new external resource pool: Create a resource pool for external scripts

-You can use the external resource pool mechanism to manage the resources used by the following R executables:
+You can use the external resource pool mechanism to manage the resources used by the following executables that are used in machine learning:

-However, direct management of the Launchpad service by using Resource Governor is not supported.
+Direct management of the Launchpad service by using Resource Governor is not supported.
 That is because the SQL Server Trusted Launchpad is a trusted service that can by design host only launchers that are provided by Microsoft.
-Trusted launchers are also configured to avoid consuming excessive resources.
+Trusted launchers are configured to avoid consuming excessive resources.

 We recommend that you manage satellite processes using Resource Governor and tune them to meet the needs of the individual database configuration and workload.
 For example, any individual satellite process can be created or destroyed on demand during execution.

 Support for external scripts is optional in SQL Server setup.
-Even after installing R Services (In-Database), the ability to execute external scripts is OFF by default, and you must manually reconfigure the property and restart the instance to enable script execution.
+Even after installing the machine learning features, the ability to execute external scripts is OFF by default, and you must manually reconfigure the property and restart the instance to enable script execution.

 Therefore, if there is a resource issue that needs to be mitigated immediately, or a security issue, an administrator can immediately disable any external script execution by using sp_configure (Transact-SQL) and setting the property